| || |

 | ||Nate Andrew Hinkeldey, DC |

-Prior to graduation, Nate was chosen to participate in the Department of Defense/Veteran Affairs internship at the Walter Reed National Military Medical Center, Bethesda.
-Here, Nate worked within an active military hospital and received a unique education.
+Prior to graduation, Dr. Hinkeldey was chosen to participate in the Department of Defense/Veteran Affairs internship at the Walter Reed National Military Medical Center, Bethesda.
+Here, he worked within an active military hospital and received a unique education.
 He delivered care to our nation's heroes in many different capacities.
 First, he provided chiropractic care at the hospital-based chiropractic clinic under the direction of Dr. William Morgan.
 Second, he was allowed to perform weekly rotations with other departments including: Pain Management, Neurosurgery, Orthopedic Surgery, Radiology, Urology, Diabetes Clinic, Physical Medicine and Rehabilitation, Physical Therapy, Occupational Therapy, and Oral Facial Pain Clinic.
-Third, Nate also had the opportunity to be a part of the U.S. Naval Academy's Sports Medicine Team.
+Third, Dr. Hinkeldey also had the opportunity to be a part of the U.S. Naval Academy's Sports Medicine Team.
 He delivered care to the football, wrestling, diving, and volleyball teams in coordination with the Athletic Trainers and Orthopedic Surgeons.
-At the end of the internship, Nate was presented with Clinical Excellence Award for his service and dedication to the men and women of the service.
+At the end of the internship, Dr. Hinkeldey was presented with Clinical Excellence Award for his service and dedication to the men and women of the service.

-After graduation, Nate opened Team Chiropractic and Rehabilitation in Johnston, Iowa.
+After graduation, Dr. Hinkeldey opened Team Chiropractic and Rehabilitation in Johnston, Iowa.
 He serves as a part of the Grand View University's Sports Medicine Team.
 In addition, he is an adjunct professor for Des Moines Area Community College in the Biology Department.
-Recently, Dr. Nate has become a part of the Central Iowa VA Hospital Integrative Pain Management Team.
-Nate has been teaching for Graston Technique since 2011 and enjoys the progressive view and evidence-based application of GT.
+Recently, he has become a part of the Central Iowa VA Hospital Integrative Pain Management Team.
+Dr. Hinkeldey enjoys the progressive view and evidence-based application of GT and has been a GT instructor since 2011.

 | || |